 “Did you sign in for this session, Tracey?”
 Bob, the rink manager comes up behind me and asks.
 He holds out the clipboard with the required sign in sheet.

 “Yes, thanks.
 Took care of it at the front desk when I came in.”

-I’m a complete mess.
-My heart is beating with an enthusiastic attempt to explode against my chest.
-My stomach seems determined to work its contents back out into the world and the weird Santa jelly-belly shaking of my legs has increased to seismic proportions.
+Standing here, about to step or should I say, glide onto the ice for my first freestyle session, I’m a complete mess.
+My heart beats with an enthusiastic attempt to explode against my chest.
+My stomach is determined to work its contents back out into the world and the weird Santa jelly-belly shaking of my legs has increased to seismic proportions.

-sweeps across my face.
-As Bob said, this session is just about over, but I only wanted a few minutes to get the feel of the ice anyway.
-However, when I take my first step onto the ice, this is not how I imagined it in my mind.
-And the feel I was looking for wasn’t the one where my ass hits the frigid unforgiving surface right in front of a pair of black hockey skates.
+The hockey player zips past me again.
+The wind of his speed, sweeps across my face.
+As Bob said, this session is almost over, but I only wanted a few minutes to get the feel of the ice anyway.
+However, when I take the first stroke on the ice, this is not what I had in mind.
+The feel I was looking for wasn’t the one where my ass hits the frigid unforgiving surface right in front of a pair of black hockey skates.

 “Yeah.
 Those don’t work too well on the ice.
 You might want to remove them before trying to stroke.”
 I look up up up until I reach the face of the taunting skater.